 Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Being neurodiversity affirmative is fundamentally about being inclusive and accepting the neurodiverse culture.
 As a therapist for neurodiversity, I see neurologically-based conditions like autism and attention deficits as a natural part of human neurology.
 Using the term neurodiversity limits stigma and the view that something is "wrong" that needs to be "fixed."
+It's about biological difference in brain structure.

 If you are neurotypical, be aware of different preferences and ways of thinking of others.
 They may get overstimulated in environments you find enjoyable.
 Communication styles can differ significantly from your own.
 Take the time to communicate in a way that the person you are speaking to can receive.